develosi/factor_fitness/README.md

 ### Development Build Process

-The build process of the app was completed in small incremental sections.
+The build process of the site was completed in small incremental sections.
 This can be observed in the git commits catalogued within the Github repository that can be found here:
 [Repository Commits](https://github.com/develosi/factor_fitness/commits/main)